Stdnanf Method In C++ - C++ Programming Tutorial

-In this article, we will discuss the std::nanf method in C++ with its syntax, parameters, and examples.
+In this guide, we will explore the std::nanf function in C++ along with its syntax, arguments, and sample illustrations.

 What is the std::nanf method?

-In C++, the std::nanf function is included in the header of the Standard Library.
-A hidden NaN (Not-a-Number) value of type float is produced using it.
-As the name suggests, NaN stands for an undefined or unrepresentable value in floating-point arithmetic.
-Frequently, it is employed to indicate the outcome of an invalid operation, like dividing zero by zero or taking the square root of a negative integer.
+In C++, the std::nanf function is part of the Standard Library header.
+It generates a concealed NaN (Not-a-Number) float value.
+NaN represents an indeterminate or unrepresentable value in float arithmetic.
+It is commonly used to signify the result of an invalid operation, such as dividing zero by zero or finding the square root of a negative number.

 Syntax: